shells-dw/streamdeck-totalmix/README.md

 # Changelog
+## [3.1.0] - 2022-12-05
+### Improved
+- Support for more/less than 16 channels!
+    - During button load the plugin now tries to determine how many channels your interface offers (which is rather what the user set in "faders per bank" setting in TotalMix OSC setup) and offers these channels now in the plugin
+    -> which allows interfaces with more (or less) channels to be fully supported as well now :)
 ## [3.0.0] - 2022-12-02
 ### General
 - Partial rewrite of the plugin with lots of improvements, not necessarily every little change will be represented here